Breast Lift (Mastopexy) Sydney

 What happens at the first breast lift (mastopexy) consultation?

 During your first consultation with Dr Norris, he will focus on what you hope to achieve with this procedure and what you would like your breasts to look like.
-It may become apparent during this initial consultation that you have concerns not only about laxity of the breasts but also about the size or loss of volume due to the effects of pregnancy and age.
+It may become apparent during this initial consultation that you have concerns not only about the laxity of the breasts but also about the size or loss of volume due to the effects of pregnancy and ageing.
 If this is the case, you have the option to insert breast implants (augmentation mammoplasty) at the same time that your breasts are lifted with mastopexy surgery.
-Dr Norris will evaluate your breasts by taking measurements, assessing your skin tone and the condition of breast and fatty tissue, and noting the position and size of your nipple and areola on each side.
+Dr Norris will evaluate your breasts by taking measurements, assessing your skin tone and the condition of your breast and fat tissue, and noting the position and size of your nipple and areola on each side.
 Photographs will be taken for your medical records.

 A graph to show the grade of lax breasts: